Montana Moves to Ban TikTok Entirely in the State

 So should TikTok be banned?
 There is a strong case for action, and if any restrictions are imposed on the app, the only solution that will address all of these issues is a full ban.

 The decision, then, will likely come down to China’s foreign policy actions, and what next steps it takes in elements of conflict.
-That increasingly seems like China is not going to be backing down, or looking to soften its stances, which could indeed see TikTok face more significant restrictions very soon.
+It increasingly seems like China is not going to be backing down, nor is it looking to soften its stances, which could indeed see TikTok face more significant restrictions very soon.